one2many/robust-cpa-sfm/src/pages/index.md

     title: CPA Services
     subtitle: >-
       Our company specializes in accounting and tax preparation services for a wide variety of clients.
-We specialize in:  Tax return filing and tax planning for individuals, bookkeeping and financial statements for small businesses, corporate tax return filing.
+We specialize in:  tax return filing and tax planning for individuals, bookkeeping and financial statements for small businesses, corporate tax return filing.
     actions: